kittykatattack/learningPixi/README.md

 graphicsObject.drawPolygon(path);
 ```
-`drawPolygon` will join those three points together to make the path.
+`drawPolygon` will join those three points together to make the shape.
 Here’s how to use `drawPolygon` to connect three lines together to
 make a red triangle with a blue border.
 The triangle is drawn at
 position 0,0 and then moved to its position on the stage using its